oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 * Negotiated with the Salesforce platform development team to advance the Front End team’s professional growth needs.

-* Mentored five developers to optimize front end SEO and refactor code to meet ADA standards for nine sites and two AWS-powered apps.
+* Mentored five developers to optimize front end SEO and refactor code to meet ADA standards for nine sites and two AWS-powered apps resulting in +28% YoY boost to key pages.

-### Sr. Front End Developer
+### Senior Front End Developer

 __Sally Beauty__
 _2021 - 2022 | Denton, Texas_